 Top Hat is also an incredibly funny film.
 The comic parts and the mistaken identity storyline ensure that the film has a timeless quality about it.
 The funny reactions, silly situations and funny romantic games really haven’t dated at all in my opinion.

 The other fabulous thing about this film is the set design and costumes, both of which are stunning and beautiful.You can see the hours of hard work which had been put into designing, building, and making the sets and costumes in every single scene of the film.
 The Venice set in particular is a truly spectacular sight to behold.

-As well as the fabulous visuals to gaze at, and Fred and Ginger to enjoy, we also get the wonderful supporting performances of Edward Everett Horton, Helen Broderick, Erik Rhodes and Eric Blore.
+As well as all the fabulous visuals to gaze at and Fred and Ginger to enjoy, we also get the wonderful supporting performances of Edward Everett Horton, Helen Broderick, Erik Rhodes and Eric Blore.

 Edward Everett Horton, Helen Broderick, Erik Rhodes and Eric Blore.
 Screenshot by me.